king arthurs banana streusel muffins

 • 3 to 4 tablespoons milk or half-and-half

-Mix all ingredients together until smooth, using the minimum amount of liquid.
+Mix all ingredients together with a fork until smooth, using the minimum amount of liquid.
 Add the last tablespoon slowly bit by bit, stirring, until desired consistency is reached.

 • FrugalHausfrau